seefrye/waaaaagh-list/_notes/Unit Card Templating.md

 - Should be able to check infrequent things (psyker powers, relics, etc.) with an IF statement, I just gotta figure out how to do that in javascript
 - Right now, if the Weirdboy had an upgrade/relic weapon (say, [[Broggs Buzzbomb]]), it would get its own separate section.
 Gotta see if I can figure out how to combine default and optional wargear into one chart automatically
 - Fix "Abilities", it looks bad

+---

+{:.medium .serif .oblique}
+Update: I've made some decent progress on this, check out the updates [[Current State of Unit Templating\|HERE]]